rupestre-campos/good-map/README.md

 The map above was made with this dataset in Qgis for simplicity.
 Share yours too!

 In a hurry?
-We got you covered with the lattest result ready to [download](https://www.dropbox.com/scl/fi/xoxpaq47vzftm8odr8brj/national_parks_20250108T013315.gpkg?rlkey=14x68afu7hg7djjuu0o0z9zff&st=oetxcm98&dl=1)
+We got you covered with the lattest release ready to [download](https://github.com/rupestre-campos/open-national-parks-map/releases)

 ## Instalation
 Debians